oceanprotocol-archive/mantaray/README.md

 | secret-store-client-py 	| latest     	| ??         	| ??       	| ??            	| (Running on EC2!) 	| ??                                                   	|
 | pleuston               	| October... 	| latest     	| N/A      	| latest        	| latest            	| Need tag?
 Update?                                    	|

+## Local testing
+Create a new virtual environment.

+A conda environment can also be used, it may cause a conflict in certain conda env packages (certifi, etc.?).

+pip install squid-py 0.2.9

+pip install

 ## Examples
 [Test the components](/mantaray/ipython_scripts/m00_test_connections.py)